Will-ALVIDI/cppStartingKit/README.md

 ### Why Python is necessary

-Sublime Text 2 is based on [Python 2.6](https://www.python.org/downloads/)(also compatible with higher versions but inferior to 3 versions) and Sublime Text 3 on [Python 3](https://www.python.org/downloads/)(or more).
+Sublime Text 2 is based on [Python 2.6](https://www.python.org/downloads/)(also compatible with higher versions but inferior to the version 3) and Sublime Text 3 on [Python 3](https://www.python.org/downloads/)(or more).

 By default Python is not installed on Windows systems and if you want to take the best of Sublime Text, especially the plugin packages which are the core of this application, you need to have the right dedicated version of Python installed.